Freelancing Platforms for Beginners: A Practical Guide

 Using Escrow Services for Security

 Escrow services provide a layer of security for both freelancers and clients on freelance marketplaces.
 By holding funds until the client confirms satisfactory completion of the work, escrow services reduce the risk of non-payment.
+This not only protects the freelancer's interests but also assures clients that their funds are safeguarded until they receive the agreed-upon services.

+Another crucial aspect is setting clear project scopes.
+This involves defining the project's objectives, timelines, and deliverables in a way that is understandable to both parties.
 A well-defined project scope helps prevent misunderstandings and ensures that both the freelancer and the client are on the same page throughout the project's duration.

 To achieve this, freelancers should: